colladofirst/GeoBallistic/README.md

 - Introduce air resistance and less idealized mechanism
 - Implement a Relativity work model for v>≈90%c
-- Computation of other physics variables such as W,P,etc -Implement a more realistic launch mechanism -Implement mathematical|visual functions to represent the movement beetween the Earth.
+- Computation of other physics variables such as W,P,etc
+- Implement a more realistic launch mechanism
+- Implement mathematical|visual functions to represent the movement beetween the Earth.

 ---